 Bikram yoga was a natural fit for me in certain ways.
 The ever-present mirror and the relative rigidity of the practice were very akin to the numerous ballet classes I attended growing up.
 It played into my inclination to be rather hard on myself and expect my body to go along with my wishes.
 All of this, right alongside the many wonderful gifts that yoga brings of insight and openness.
 Paradoxical and true.

 My body loves yoga.
 My hips are naturally open and I’m very flexible… in some directions.
-Which is kind of funny because I can go so deeply into some postures that one might think I could do all of them with ease.
+I can go so deeply into some postures that one might think I could do all of them with ease.
 Not so.

 Anyhow, I was engaged every day and I began to push my body to do better and better.

 Note the word “push.”
 This has become a red-flag word for me because it doesn’t lead to good things.
-The heat has a sneaky way of allowing you to go more deeply into a posture than your body might really want to go.
+The heat has a sneaky way of allowing you to go more deeply into a posture than your body might otherwise go.
 Ultimately I’m glad I pushed at that time because it resulted in injuries and I learned well from the experience.

 Gradually I became one of the students who had an "admirable" practice.
-I was quite good at many of those coveted Bikram poses that hold a lot of clout.
-Plus, I have natural focus and presence, which can be quite lovely to witness.
-I know this.
-And, I was told this frequently, which was nice for my ego.
+I was quite good at many of those coveted Bikram poses that hold lots of clout.
+Plus, I have natural focus and presence, which can be quite lovely to witness, and I was told this frequently, which was nice for my ego.

 But over time my consistent practice waned as I began to focus more on the people around me and my deep desire to be of service in the world.
 I opened a small wellness practice and began offering massage therapy for women.
 I rocked at it and got great results, because I wouldn’t have it any other way.
 And… I hurt my body along the way.
 Lesson learned once again.